fxsitecompat/www.fxsitecompat.dev/content/docs/2019/x-content-type-options-nosniff-now-applies-to-top-level-documents-causing-some-pages-to-be-downloaded.md

 **Update**: The change has been backed out from Firefox 71.
 Mozilla developers are planning to redo this in Firefox 72 with some tweaks.

 **Update 2**: The change has been landed again to Firefox 72.
 To mitigate the compatibility risk, the MIME type sniffing will be enabled when `X-Content-Type-Options` is set but no `Content-Type` is provided.

+**Update 3**: The empty `Content-Type` workaround has been removed with [Firefox 75](https://www.fxsitecompat.dev/en-CA/docs/2020/x-content-type-options-nosniff-is-now-enforced-even-if-content-type-is-not-given/).